What Is a BS Degree and What Can You Do With One?

-A BS degree, or bachelor of science, is an undergraduate degree that focuses on fields that are considered science or technology based.
-Some universities offer bachelor of arts, or BA, degrees in areas that may be considered a science, but this is at the discretion of the institution.
+A BS degree, or Bachelor of Science, is an undergraduate degree that focuses on fields that are considered science- or technology-based.
+Some universities offer Bachelor of Arts, or BA, degrees in areas that may be considered a science, but this is at the discretion of the institution.

 Earning a BS degree allows you to gain innovative science and technology skills that are highly sought after in today’s job market, from accounting and economics to information technology and engineering to psychology and human services.
 You can also build your confidence as a writer and improve your overall reading comprehension skills.
-(View a list of BS degrees.)

 Whether you’re pursuing a BA or a BS degree, both on-campus and online bachelor’s degree programs require you to complete a number of core introductory courses in areas such as communication, the social sciences, math, science, and arts and humanities.
 Once completed, the remainder of your BS degree credits will focus specifically on your field of study, with classes getting more advanced as you continue.